Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 Top venues: D-Edge (electronic), Canto da Ema (forro dancing, $20 BRL cover), Love Story (various genres).

 Don't walk around with your phone in your hand.
 Don't hail random taxis.
-Don't skip breakfast (Brazilian bakeries — padarias — have incredible breakfast spreads for $15-25 BRL).
+Don't skip breakfast (Brazilian bakeries — padarias — put out incredible breakfast spreads for $15-25 BRL).
 Don't arrive at restaurants at 6PM expecting a crowd.
 Don't assume everyone speaks English.
-And don't skip SP for Rio without at least giving this city 3-4 days.
+And don't skip SP for Rio without giving this city at least 3-4 days.

-The city will open up in ways that no beach town ever could.
+The city will open up in ways no beach town ever could.